Remarks by Jacob Bigeleisen

 F1nally we have attempted to provide areas for the expression of the tastes of the individual in a modular building. this has been accomplished through choice of color and texture.
 For this aspect of planning we are most grateful for the help of Georges Peter, William Catacosinos, Fred Adams and Fred Baumfalk.

 We did not wait for the White House to turn our attention to the need for beautification in public buildings.
 Dr. Williams, Mr. Tucker, Mr. Peter and particularly Mr. Hunter have done an outstanding job, which we at the Laboratory take pride in.
-We in the Chemistry Department are most grateful to all who have helped us in providing the new facilities which we enjoy.
+We in the Chemistry Division are most grateful to all who have helped us in providing the new facilities which we enjoy.

 We can now adjourn to the buses which will take our visitors on a tour of the building.
 At the building, members of the Department will be available in the lobby to guide groups.
 They will be glad to answer any questions and show you any areas in which you may have particular interest.
 If there are some questions to which you would like particular detailed information, consult a member of the Building Committee.